 Questions to ask your doctor

-We encourage you to think about your questions, write them down so they can be discussed at your individual consultation.
+We encourage you to think about your questions and write them down so they can be discussed at your individual consultation.
 Frequently asked questions include:

 - What are my treatment options?